 Astrology can be confusing and overwhelming.
 You may or may not be familiar with the word “transit” – astrologers tend to use this term a lot because it is a very important part of astrology, and it is especially important in predictive astrology.

 Maybe you are not familiar with the term “transit” but you read that “Jupiter moves into Scorpio” or “Venus switches signs and is now in Virgo” – these are in fact, planetary transits.

-But most important, you want to know how a transit is going to affect you.
+But most importantly, you want to know how a transit is going to affect you.
 What does it mean for you that Jupiter moves into Scorpio?
 What does it mean for you that Venus is now in Virgo?

 To understand how the planetary transits are going to affect you, let’s firstly try to explain what a transit is.

 In Astrology, the movements of the planets in the sky relative to the Earth are called ‘Transits’.

 When the Sun moves across the sky, and rises a little bit east or west than it did the day before, that is a transit.
 The transit of the Sun.

 When the Moon is Full and shines brightly in the night sky, or when the Moon is a tiny sliver of a crescent waxing moon, that is a transit.
 The transit of the Moon.

 In the same way, Mercury, Venus, Mars, Jupiter, Saturn, rise and set in a different place in the sky every day.
 These are also transits.

-Let’s look at the definition of the word “transit” – “the act or fact of passing across or through; passage from one place to another”.
+Let’s look at the definition of the word “transit” – “the act or fact of passing across or through; a passage from one place to another”.

 We now understand that a “transit” is only relative to something.
 When you want to know how a planetary transit is going to affect you, you are in fact looking at your natal chart, transited by the planets in a specific moment in time.

 A transit chart is always a comparison between the sky at the moment of your birth with the sky at a specific moment in time.